cern-cta/CTA/cmdline/cta-admin.1cta.md

 logicallibrary (ll)

-:   Add, change, remove or list the logical libraries, which are logical groupings of tapes and
+:   Add, change, remove or list the logical libraries.
+Logical libraries are logical groupings of
-    drives based on physical location and tape drive capabilities.
+    tapes and drives based on physical location and tape drive capabilities.

     A tape can be accessed by a drive if it is in the same physical library and if the drive is capable of reading or writing the tape.
-In this case, that tape and that drive should normally also be in the same logical library.
+In this case, that tape and that drive should normally be in the same logical library.

 mediatype (mt)

 :   Add, change, remove or list the tape cartridge media types.
 This command is used to specify the
     nominal capacity of each media type, which is used to estimate the total capacity of tape pools.

-    Optionally, specify the parameters for software Recommended Access Order (LTO-8 or older tape technology).
+    Optionally, specify the parameters for software Recommended Access Order (LTO-8 or older tape technology only).
 See **cta-taped(1cta)** for details.

 mountpolicy (mp)